 PFI Inc.: The Industry Expert On Mold Coatings, Release Coatings, and other Plating Services

-Owner and general manager Gene Bianco is keen on making sure there is a plating procedure for every steel plated at PFI.
+General manager Gene Bianco is keen on making sure there is a plating procedure for every steel plated at PFI.
 Also, with a coating like Dura Slick, it’s possible to go back and build up the coating to help account for any engineering changes along the way.
 For example, if the resin change and the shrink change, or different release properties are needed, it is very possible for Dura Slick to adapt the mold and save a lot of trouble by either replacing it entirely or taking other, more drastic steps.
 Have an older mold that may have an extensive amount of corrosion on it?
 PFI Inc. has a liquid hone facility and glass bead facility on site to pretreat the mold and prepare it for a coating that will prolong the life of these older molds every further.

 For over 30 years, Progress for Industry, Inc. has created excellent metal finishing services for the molding industry — many of PFI’s workers have been there since it’s first establishment in 1982!
 Our most popular metal finishing services include: Dura Slick, Nickel Boron Nitride, Lubricoat, Electroless Nickel Coatings, Anodize on Aluminum, and other services such as